THE MAKER CORPS APPLICATION PERIOD ENDED MARCH 23

 For more specific information about Host Site summer positions, visit our blog.

-How cool is Maker Corps?
-How life changing?
+What apply to Maker Corps?
 Kenny (@MakerKenny) and Lindsay (@MaKeyLindsay), Maker Corps Members at the Tech Museum in 2013, and now extremely active Maker Corps Mentors, share their experience and thoughts via Twitter:

 OUR PILOT YEAR: 2013, A SUMMER OF MAKER CORPS